Media Management

 - Test sparse rating: If using sparse rating component, test pause/resume functionality in Firefox

-- Convert uploaded videos to web-optimized MP4 automatically
+- Converts all formats to web-optimized H.264 automatically

 Media Library